-Ukraine says alleged attack on Putin's palace is a lie
+Ukraine calls alleged attack on Putin's palace lies

 Published:

-Ukraine says alleged attack on Putin's palace is a lie
+Ukraine calls alleged attack on Putin's palace lies

 Photo: Mikhail Metzel/Kemlin Pool via AP/TT

 Russia claims that Ukraine tried to attack Russian President Vladimir Putin's residence.
+Putin has told US President Donald Trump that Russia should therefore "reassess" certain points in the peace plan.
 Another lie from Russia, says Ukrainian President Volodymyr Zelenskyy, who warns of new Russian attacks on Kyiv.
-Putin has told President Donald Trump that Russia should "reconsider" certain points in the peace plan.

-Russian Foreign Minister Sergei Lavrov said Putin's residence in the Novgorod region was attacked by 91 drones on Monday night, according to Russian sources.
-All the drones were shot down, he added, according to state-controlled Tass.
+Russian Foreign Minister Sergei Lavrov claims that Putin's residence in the Novgorod region was attacked with 91 drones on Monday night.
+All the drones were shot down, he further claimed, according to state-controlled Tass.

 Russia will therefore “reconsider its negotiating position,” Lavrov said, promising a Russian response to the alleged attack.